pattonsgirl/Fall2021-CEG2350/Labs/Lab05/LabTemplate.md

 ## Part 1 Answers

-1.
-2.
+1. Where / how info was found:
+    - Answer:
+2. Where / how info was found:
+    - Answer:
+3. Where / how info was found:
+    - Answer:
+4. Where / how info was found:
+    - Answer:
+5. Where / how info was found:
+    - Answer:
+6. Where / how info was found:
+    - Answer:
+7. Where / how info was found:
+    - Answer:
+8. Where / how info was found:
+    - Answer:
+9. Where / how info was found:
+    - Answer:
+10. Where / how info was found:
-    - Location:
+    - Answer:
-3.
-4. Command:
-    - Number of matching words:
-5. Command:
-    - Number of matching words:
-6. Command:
-    - Number of matching words:
-7. Command:
-    - Number of matching words:

 ## Part 2 Answers

-1. PATH =
-2.
-3. Command:
+1. Where / how info was found:
+    - Answer:
+2. Where / how info was found:
+    - Answer:
+3. Where / how info was found:
+    - Answer:
+4. Where / how info was found:
+    - Answer:
+5. Where / how info was found:
+    - Answer:
+6. Where / how info was found:
+    - Answer:
+7. Where / how info was found:
-    - Full path:
+    - Answer:
-4. PATH =
+8. Where / how info was found:
-    - Difference:
+    - Answer:
-5.
-6.
-7.

 ## Part 3 Answers

-1-3 - verify `parser` is here in your Lab 04 folder.

-4.